-\ Indicates ownership of less than 1% of our common stock
+Indicates ownership of less than 1% of our common stock

-Beneficial ownership as reported in the above table has been determined in accordance with Rule 13d-3 under the Securities Exchange Act of 1934, as amended.
+- (1) Beneficial ownership as reported in the above table has been determined in accordance with Rule 13d-3 under the Securities Exchange Act of 1934, as amended.
 The persons and entities named in the table have sole voting and investment power with respect to all shares shown as beneficially owned by them, except as noted below.
-Amounts shown include shares of our common stock issuable upon exercise of certain outstanding options within 60 days after June 15, 2004.

-Except for the percentages of certain parties that are based on presently exercisable options which are indicated in the following footnotes to the table, the percentages indicated are based on 24,889,851 shares of our common stock issued and outstanding on June 15, 2004.
-In the case of parties holding presently exercisable options, the percentage ownership is calculated on the assumption that the shares presently held or purchasable within the next 60 days underlying such options are outstanding.

-- (3) David A. Corbin, the Chairman, President and Chief Executive Officer of Corbin & Company, has the shared power to vote and dispose of all shares held by Corbin & Company. - (4) Consists of 488,722 shares held by Mr. Snyder directly and 454,933 shares (86,645 of which are subject to repurchase at August 14, 2004 by our company at the optionee's exercise prices pursuant to the option agreements) which Mr. Snyder may acquire upon the exercise of options within 60 days after June 15, 2004. - (5) Consists of 11,000 shares held by Ms. Cote directly and 32,221 shares which Ms. Cote may acquire upon the exercise of options within 60 days after June 15, 2004. - (6) Consists of 32,000 shares held by Mr. Wells directly and 32,221 shares which Mr. Wells may acquire upon the exercise of options within 60 days after June 15, 2004. - (7) Consists of 27,221 shares which Mr. Mazzucchelli may acquire upon the exercise of options within 60 days after June 15, 2004. - (8) Consists of 12,222 shares which Mr. Agnich may acquire upon the exercise of options within 60 days after June 15, 2004. - (9) Consists of 12,222 shares which Mr. Milovanovic may acquire upon the exercise of options within 60 days after June 15, 2004. - Consists of 22,864 shares held by Mr. Peterson directly and 290,867 shares (134,190 of which are subject to repurchase at August 14, 2004 by our company at the optionee's exercise prices pursuant to the option agreements) which Mr. Peterson may acquire upon the exercise of options within 60 days after June 15, 2004. - Consists of 223,622 shares held by Mr. Kalinoski directly and 380,047 shares (119,536 of which are subject to repurchase at August 14, 2004 by our company at the optionee's exercise prices pursuant to the option agreements) which Mr. Kalinoski may acquire upon the exercise of options within 60 days after June 15, 2004. - (12) Consists of 18,875 shares held by Mr. Caccamisi directly.
-Mr. Caccamisi's employment with our company ended on April 30, 2004. - All options held by our chief executive officer and the named executive officers were granted under the 1989 Stock Option Plan or the 1996 Stock Option Plan.
-Pursuant to these stock option plans, all options granted thereunder are immediately exercisable, however, shares issued upon exercise are subject to repurchase by our company, at the exercise price, to the extent of the number of shares that have not vested in the event that the optionees' employment terminates prior to all such optionees' options becoming vested.
+Amounts shown include shares of our common stock issuable upon exercise of certain outstanding options within 60 days after June 21, 2005. - (2) Except for the percentages of certain parties that are based on presently exercisable options which are indicated in the following footnotes to the table, the percentages indicated are based on 25,171,869 shares of our common stock issued and outstanding on June 21, 2005.
+In the case of parties holding presently exercisable options, the percentage ownership is calculated on the assumption that the shares presently held or purchasable within the next 60 days underlying such options are outstanding. - (3) Consists of 488,722 shares held by Mr. Snyder directly and 454,933 shares which Mr. Snyder may acquire upon the exercise of options within 60 days after June 21, 2005. - (4) Consists of 11,000 shares held by Ms. Cote directly and 41,665 shares which Ms. Cote may acquire upon the exercise of options within 60 days after June 21, 2005. - (5) Consists of 52,000 shares held by Mr. Wells directly and 41,665 shares which Mr. Wells may acquire upon the exercise of options within 60 days after June 21, 2005. - (6) Consists of 4,000 shares held by Mr. Mazzucchelli directly and 39,999 which Mr. Mazzucchelli may acquire upon the exercise of options within 60 days after June 21, 2005. - (7) Consists of 24,999 shares which Mr. Agnich may acquire upon the exercise of options within 60 days after June 21, 2005. - (8) Consists of 24,999 shares which Mr. Miles may acquire upon the exercise of options within 60 days after June 21, 2005. - (9) Consists of 35,471 shares held by Mr. Peterson directly and 276,700 shares which Mr. Peterson may acquire upon the exercise of options within 60 days after June 21, 2005. - (10) Consists of 431,122 shares held by Mr. Kalinoski directly.
+Mr. Kalinoski's employment with our company was terminated on May 1, 2005. - (11) Consists of 21,204 shares held by Mr. Caccamisi directly.
+Mr. Caccamisi's employment with our company was terminated on April 30, 2004.

+(12) All options held by our chief executive officer and the named executive officers were granted under the 1989 Stock Option Plan or the 1996 Stock Option Plan.
+Pursuant to these stock option plans, all options granted thereunder are immediately exercisable, however, shares issued upon exercise are subject to repurchase by our company, at the exercise price, to the extent of the number of shares that have not vested in the event that the optionees' employment terminates prior to all such options becoming vested.